memfault/interrupt/_drafts/practical_zephyr_03_dt_semantics.md

   # --snip--
 ```

-`status` therefore is simply a property of type `string` with pre-defined values that can be assigned in the devicetree.
+`status` therefore is simply a property of type `string` with pre-defined values that can be assigned in the Devicetree.
 It indicates the operational status of a device, which we'll see in action the practical example in the next article.
 You can, however, imagine that a device with the status "disabled" won't be functioning.

 While going through binding files may seem tedious, the include tree depth for bindings is usually quite limited, and once you know about the base bindings such as `base.yaml`, it typically comes down to a handful of files.
 There is, however, no conveniently "flattened" output file like `build/zephyr/zephyr.dts`, and therefore it is always necessary to walk through the bindings.
 We'll have a quick look at [Nordic's](https://www.nordicsemi.com/) plugin for _Visual Studio Code_ in the next article, but thus far you'll always need to look at the source files.
 The following shows the include tree of `nordic,nrf-uarte.yaml` at the time of writing: